-Middlesbrough Council has a 'no side waste', 'closed lid' refuse collection policy.
-This keeps collections easier, cleaner and safer.
-It also minimises waste and landfill, reduces costs, and encourages better recycling.
+Middlesbrough Council has a 'no side waste', 'closed lid' refuse (black bin) collection policy.
+This helps to make sure all collections are made in a safe way.
+It also minimises waste, reduces costs, and encourages better recycling.
 Excess waste is unsightly, and damages the local environment.

 When you put your bins out, all waste should fit inside the bin with the lid closed ('closed lid').
-If there is waste left on top of, or beside, your bin ('side waste'), it won't be collected.
-The excess waste will be stickered to let you know there was too of it.
-It doesn't matter whether it is bagged or unbagged - if it isn't inside your bin, it won't be collected.
+If there's waste left on top of, or beside, your bin ('side waste'), it won't be collected.
+The excess waste will be stickered to let you know there was too much side waste.
+It doesn't matter whether it's bagged or unbagged - if it isn't inside your bin, it won't be collected.